SIGN-IN

 Furthering the field of nanotechnology

-Martin Muser, University of Western Ontario
+Martin Muser, Western University

 SHARCNET Chair in Computational Materials and Professor in The University of Western Ontario's Department of Applied Mathematics, Martin Muser studies the effects of extreme conditions, such as pressure, on minerals.
 His work with silica and other similar materials have applications for the booming industry of nanotechnology (the science and technology of building electronic devices from single atoms and molecules).
 Nanotechnology has the potential to revolutionize electronic devices in every industry but most significantly in health care, automobile manufacture, computing, and aerospace.
 More info